 In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The City has only one type of deferred outflow that qualifies for reporting in this category.
-This relates to the City's pension plan and consists of employer contributions to OPERS after the measurement date.
+The City has two types of deferred outflows that qualifies for reporting in this category.
+They relate to deferred charge on refundings and the City's pension plan consisting of employer contributions to OPERS after the measurement date.

 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The City has two type of deferred inflows, one of which arises only under a modified accrual basis of accounting that qualifies for reporting in this category.
 Accordingly, the deferred inflow, unavailable revenue, is reported only in the governmental funds balance sheet.
 The governmental funds report unavailable revenues from property taxes and court fines.
-These amounts are deferred and recognized as an inflow of resources related to the City's pension plan is recognized.
+These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.
+In the statement of net position, a deferred inflow of resources related to the City's pension plan is recognized.
 This consists of differences between projected and actual investment earnings and changes in employer proportion and differences between employer contributions and the City's proportionate share of contributions.